 No models with release dates match the current filters.

-The index is fixed so that GPT-4.1 will always be at 100 and GPT-5 will always be at 150.
+The index is fixed so that GPT-4.1 is 100 and GPT-5 is 120.
 The other values might drift as the benchmark composition changes.
 Epoch’s model requires scores to range from 0-1, so I apply normalization to Elo-based evals such that the top model scores 100% and each other model x’s score equals 2 * P(model_x wins against top_model).
 To reduce noise from models with low benchmark coverage, I require that each model be on at least eight benchmarks and at least 1/3rd of the benchmarks that have data on or before that model’s release date.
 For sub-indices, I apply the same 1/3rd rule to the category but reduce the lower bound to four across the full dataset.

 How did I decide what to include?
-My main concerns with most benchmarks mostly fall into three categories: data quality, memorization, and relevance.
-Data quality is perhaps the biggest peristent issue across benchmarks and can be broken down into sub-categories like incorrect answer keys, faulty automated graders, impossible tasks, and many more.
+I mainly look at three things: data quality, contamination, and real-world relevance.
+Data quality is perhaps the biggest peristent issue across benchmarks and can be broken down into sub-categories like incorrect answer keys, faulty automated graders, and impossible tasks.
 The best way to prevent quality issues is simple but boring: look at the data.
 Ideally you will have a human, or multiple, attempt each task in your benchmark.
 If this is impractical, you better have a good automated pipeline and do manual validation of that.
 When I evaluate a benchmark, I either look at the data myself, or I judge whether the authors or someone with domain knowledge have done this thoroughly.

 Memorization was historically a large problem, since any public dataset quickly gets scraped and included in the pretraining mix.
 Labs attempt to filter out answers for benchmarks they care about, but this is imperfect and there’s no way to know exactly what is and isn’t contaminated.
-Fortunately, memorization is becoming much less of a problem with newer benchmarks (though still something to consider), as we’ve evolved from simple question answer pairs to “complete this long-horizon workflow.”
-Full trajectories are often not published and memorizing perfectly across millions of tokens would be much more difficult.
+Fortunately, memorization is becoming less of an issue with newer benchmarks (though still something to consider), as we’ve evolved from simple question answer pairs to “complete this long-horizon workflow.”
+Full trajectories are often not published and memorizing perfectly across millions of tokens is much more difficult.
 When I look at strictly knowledge-based benchmarks, I prefer those where the answers cannot be easily found through Google and require multiple reasoning hops to arrive at.

 Need at least three overlapping METR time-horizon models for the current filters.